Combat Aviation Brigade, 28th Infantry Division

-The 28th Expeditionary Combat Aviation Brigade is a heavy aviation unit of the Pennsylvania Army National Guard.
-The Combat Aviation Brigade (CAB) is one of four brigades of the 28th Infantry Division.
-It provides aviation assets for both federal and state active duty missions.
+The Combat Aviation Brigade, 28th Infantry Division is an aviation unit of the Pennsylvania Army National Guard.
+It is one of four brigades of the 28th Infantry Division.
+It provides helicopters for both federal and state active duty missions.
 The aviators of the CAB fly the Sikorsky UH-60 Black Hawk, Eurocopter UH-72A Lakota and Boeing CH-47 Chinook helicopters.

 The brigade commander is Lt.
 Col. Michael Girvin, and the Command Sergeant Major is Command Sgt.
 Maj.
 Jeffery Huttle.

 Currently, the brigade is made up of the: